circuitsninja/cninjaweb/content/post/ocd-tool-setup/index.md

 I will use the SkyWater130 PDK.
 Most of the information here, I gathered from Tim's [SKY130 installation instructions](http://opencircuitdesign.com/open_pdks/install.html) at [Opencircuitdesign.com](http://opencircuitdesign.com).
 I am not an IC CAD or software expert and I had to spend some time to search for information to fill in the gaps for some of the steps in the installation process.
 I will *try my best* to document all of them here and point you to other resources I went through.

-## 1. Installing WSL2
+## 1. Installing WSL2, Ubuntu and X Server
-Since I am running Windows 10 Pro (Version 21H1, OS Build 19043.1586) I can install WSL2.
-The installation steps can be found [here](https://medium.com/@japheth.yates/the-complete-wsl2-gui-setup-2582828f4577).
+I am running Windows 10 Pro (Version 21H1, OS Build 19043.1586).
+Before I could run Ubuntu, I had to setup WSL2 on Windows.
+The full installation steps can be found [here](https://medium.com/@japheth.yates/the-complete-wsl2-gui-setup-2582828f4577).
+The link takes you through the install of

+1. WSL2
-## 2. Installing Ubuntu
+2. Ubuntu
+3. Desktop manager (GUI)
+4. Xserver

+When it came to the GUI, I experienced issues with `xubuntu-desktop` (window icons don't appear and mouse cursor lags), so I suggest that you install `ubuntu-mate-desktop` instead when you reach that step.

+This part of the install went relatively smoothly for me 🙂

+> Windows 11 comes with [native GUI support](https://docs.microsoft.com/en-us/windows/wsl/tutorials/gui-apps), so if you have Win 11, you can probably do without Xserver.

-## 3. Installing Ngspice
+## 2. Installing Ngspice

-## 4. Installing SKY130
+## 3. Installing SKY130

 ## Other resources